Fermium-co/fermium-co.github.com/README.md

 In _posts folder, create a folder named as your GitHub user name.

-You can use any other name if you prefer not to use your Git Hub user name, but it should not be a user name of other Git Hub user.
+You can use any other name if you prefer not to use your Git Hub user name, but it should not be a user name of other Git Hub users.

 Then create a .md file inside your folder with following naming format: